muschellij2/talks/fmri_task_processing/index.md

 ## Data required for analysis

 - One anatomical T1-weighted scan: `anat.nii.gz`
 - One 4D fMRI task-related scan: `fmri.nii.gz`.
-Use `fslmerge` if 3D to 4D
 - Information on design:
-    - onsets of stimuli
-    - duration of stimuli
+    - onsets/duration of stimuli
 - Order of slices (which was first slice)
     - or time slice measured (in ms).
 - Repetition time (TR) from DICOM header/scanner/tech.